-Statement Description Tags print-severity Includes the severity in log messages. logging print-time Specifies the time format for log messages. logging protocols Specifies the allowed versions of the TLS protocol. security provide-ixfr Controls whether a primary responds to an incremental zone request (IXFR) or only responds with a full zone transfer (AXFR). transfer publish-safety Increases the amount of time between when keys are published and when they become active, to allow for unforeseen events. dnssec purge-keys Specifies the amount of time after which DNSSEC keys that have been deleted from the zone can be removed from disk. dnssec qname-minimization Controls QNAME minimization behavior in the BIND 9 resolver. query qps-scale Tightens defenses during DNS attacks by scaling back the ratio of the current query-per-second rate. query query-source Controls the IPv4 address and port from which queries are issued. query query-source-v6 Controls the IPv6 address and port from which queries are issued. query querylog Specifies whether query logging should be active when named first starts. logging, server
+Statement Description Tags publish-safety Increases the amount of time between when keys are published and when they become active, to allow for unforeseen events. dnssec purge-keys Specifies the amount of time after which DNSSEC keys that have been deleted from the zone can be removed from disk. dnssec qname-minimization Controls QNAME minimization behavior in the BIND 9 resolver. query qps-scale Tightens defenses during DNS attacks by scaling back the ratio of the current query-per-second rate. query query-source Controls the IPv4 address and port from which queries are issued. query query-source-v6 Controls the IPv6 address and port from which queries are issued. query querylog Specifies whether query logging should be active when named first starts. server, logging rate-limit Controls excessive UDP responses, to prevent BIND 9 from being used to amplify reflection denial-of-service (DoS) attacks. query recursing-file Specifies the pathname of the file where the server dumps queries that are currently recursing via rndc recursing. server recursion Defines whether recursion and caching are allowed. query continues on next page